 Using multiple measures of attack proximity, we show that CEOs employed at firms located near terrorist attacks earn an 8.8% terrorist compensation premium relative to CEOs at firms located far from attacks.
 CEOs at terrorist attack-proximate firms prefer cash-based compensation (e.g., salary and bonus) over equity-based compensation (e.g., options and stocks granted).
-The effect is causal and is larger when the bargaining power of the CEO is higher relative to that of the firm.
+The effect is not driven by endogeneity, it is causal and it is larger when the bargaining power of the CEO is higher relative to that of the firm.

 Keywords: Terrorist attacks, Executive compensation, Compensation structure, CEO labor market